Klasmart-Engineering/klasmart-assessment-service/README.md

 npm install
 ```

-Ensure Postgres and MySQL are running
+Ensure Postgres is running

 ```
-docker start assessments-postgres assessments-mysql
+docker start assessments-postgres
 ```

-Run
+Kickstart the server:

 ```
 npm start
 ```

-Run with nodemon
+Or run it with nodemon to reload automatically when changes occur:

 ```
 npm run dev